Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-{\textbf{Edge-Aligned States}}
+\textbf{Edge-Aligned States}

-The next most complex case is when the state is on a $g$ curve which fills space on a plane that includes two simplex vertices and the maximally mixed point.
-In this case we have that two coefficients are the same, and two are not, like in the strongly entangled case. $g$ will have the same bounds as well.
-However, $a$ will not be $a_{max}$, and the two coefficients that are the same are non-zero.
+The next most complex case is when the state is on a \(g\) curve which fills space on a plane that includes two simplex vertices and the uniform superposition point.
+In this case we have that two coefficients are the same, and two are not, like in the edge state case. \(g\) will have the same bounds as well.
+However, \(a\) will not be \(a_{max}\), and the two coefficients that are the same are non-zero.